sfell77/app_grafana/README.md

 ## ...and what should be
 If this was a completely HA strategy, the the minimum design would be:
+- Split `app_port` variable into two; set inbound ELB port to 80 -- I'm sorry; it didn't make it off the to-do list
 - Multiple Grafana instances running in each region (use containers/Fargate and never have to manage EC2s)
 - RDS backend (replicated to another region) to ensure data retention and centralization amongst numerous running instances
 - Route53 entrypoint with failover to alternate region (active/passive) or if you are more geographically diverse, active/active with geolocation routing